zaphosting/docs/docs/fivem-qbcore-useful-commands.md

 * /quitrace - quits the current street race
 * /startrace - starts the current street race

-### Towjob

-* /npc - Toggles a tow job from a npc
-* /tow - puts closes vehicle on flatbed (must be behind truck)

-### Traphouse

-* /multikeys - gives keys to another player

 ### Vehiclefailure

 * /fix - fixes current vehicle

-### Vehiclekeys

-* /engine - toggles engine on/off
-* /givekeys - gives keys to a player
-* /addkeys - adds keys to that player
-* /removekeys - removes keys from player

-### Vehicleshop

-* /transferVehicle - gift or sell your vehicle to someone

-### Weapons

-* /repairweapon - repairs a weapon